owlbarn/tutorial/book/signal/README.md

 ![Smoothed stock price of Google with Gaussian filtering](images/signal/plot_goog_gauss.png "goog_gauss.png"){width=60% #fig:signal:goog_gauss}

-Filters can be generally by their usage into time domain filters and frequency domain filters.
+Filters can be generally categorised by their usage into time domain filters and frequency domain filters.
 Time domain filters are used when the information is encoded in the shape of the signal's waveform, and can be used for tasks such as smoothing, waveform shaping, etc.
 It includes filter methods such as moving average and single pole.
 Frequency filters are used to divide a band of frequencies from signals, and its input information is in the form of sinusoids.
 It includes filter methods such as Windowed-sinc and Chebyshev.
-There are many filters, each with different shape (or *impulse response*) and application scenarios, and we cannot cover them fully here.
+There are many filters, each with different shape (or *impulse response*) and application scenarios, and we cannot fully cover them here.
 Please refer to some classical textbooks on signal processing such as [@smith1997scientist] for more information.

 ### Signal Convolution